Posted by: Kaplan Real Estate Education

 Facebook and Twitter have algorithms that determine the value of the content you post.
 That value is based almost exclusively on how many interactions (likes, comments, shares, tweets, replies, retweets, etc.) it receives.
 A post that doesn’t receive any interaction within its first hour of appearing in newsfeeds is deemed invaluable and will drop off the face of the virtual earth soon after.

 So what do you do to drive more interactions?
-This is a channel for your real estate marketing strategy.
-Put your readers first.
+This is a channel where you can apply the single most successful effective marketing strategy for real estate agents.
+Put your readers first, just as you would your buyers and sellers.
 Create content your fans want to read and interact with.
 Post questions that compel them to answer.
 Share staging tips or home improvement ideas to help readers increase the value of their home.
 Consider starting a blog covering the kind of content your followers would like to read and share links to that content on social media.
 Give readers a glimpse into your daily life as a real estate professional.
 Remember…they’re already a little intrigued by your job.

 It’s perfectly acceptable to sprinkle in open house announcements and product listings.
 After all, that’s your business.
 But when you put the reader first with the majority of your social media content, even your self-serving posts will drive more interactions because you’ve made your business likable.